JosonChan1998/Graduation-Project/README.md

 ./main
 ```
 ## Tune Parammter
-You can see all parameter in `config.hpp`.While you turned it, you need to rebuild the project.
+You can see all parameter in `config.hpp`.While you turnning it, you need to rebuild the project.